 According to the Council on Alcohol and Drugs, a drug-free workplace is a place of business where “all employees adhere to a program of policies and activities designed to provide a safe workplace, discourage alcohol and drug abuse and encourage treatment, recovery and the return to work of those employees with such abuse problems.”
-An employer can achieve this by putting a policy into place that outlines all rules and regulations regarding what happens if an employee is suspected of drug use, and the subsequent course of action.
-Because the workplace is the one place where adult education can be required, a drug-free workplace policy can make employees more informed and create an all-around more positive work environment for everyone.
-You don’t need a policy to tell you (and your employees) that coming to work under the influence of drugs and alcohol is wrong; so, do you really need one?
-First, let’s go over what your policy should include.
+An employer can achieve this by putting a drug-free workplace policy into place that outlines all rules and regulations regarding what happens if an employee is suspected of drug use, and the subsequent course of action.
+Because the workplace is one place where adult education can be required, a drug-free workplace policy can make employees more informed and create an all-around more positive work environment for everyone.
+You don’t need

 What is a Drug-Free Workplace Policy?

-- What counts as refusal to submit to a test
+- What counts as a refusal to submit to a test.

 A Drug-Free Workplace Policy is Necessary for Testing

 Depending on your state laws, a policy may be required.
 There are certain industries and jobs where a policy is required — for example, if your business is seeking a contract with the government.
 If you suspect an employee is under the influence, you'll likely want to ask them to submit to a drug test.
 However, if you do not have a policy in place, you will not be able to do so.